 I can be with the many words now without getting ensnared.
-I can dive into the maelstrom of possibility again without feeling groundless.
+It is possible to dive into the maelstrom again without feeling groundless.
 I can be grateful for the wisdom of the masters without shadowing my own knowing.

 I am simply window-shopping because I hold the key to my own source of mindfulness.

 Only I will be able to wear the garment of mindfulness that I own.
 When I am cloaked in it, it will remain invisible to others – because they each carry their own.
 And how beautiful I imagine them to be.